 Yes, but there may be implications for your financial aid, on-campus housing or visa status.
 An undergraduate student is considered part-time if enrolled in 11 or fewer credits.
 Part-time tuition and fees are available here.

 For the Fall 2020 semester, the Office of Undergraduate Admissions will consider requests from admitted undergraduate students to defer their enrollment on an individual basis.
-Students who have confirmed their intention to enroll must submit their deferral request by July 24.
-For more information, visit admissions.umd.edu.
+Students who have confirmed their intention to enroll must have submitted their deferral request by July 24.
+More information is available here.
 Graduate students who wish to defer enrollment to the Spring 2021 or Fall 2021 terms should contact their graduate program’s department to see what steps may be involved for approved deferral.

 Acceptability of AP/IB/CLEP/A-level/AS-level exams taken has not changed as a result of COVID-19.

 We will accept passing grades earned in transfer coursework during this semester.
 These grades will be accepted for admission into the university and for limited enrollment program consideration.
 For more information, see lep.umd.edu.

 The Graduate School maintains a coronavirus microsite, including an FAQ page, and contact information for students who need assistance.

 The Office of Undergraduate Admissions maintains a coronavirus microsite for Future Terps, including FAQs, admission requirements, and contact information for prospective students who need assistance.

 Please contact your adviser.
 Should you need assistance in determining who your adviser is, please use the list below.